Every summer, we jump in the car and hit the road. Without really planning it, we often end up road tripping across most of Western Canada.

 Clothes for the road trip

-I’ve learned that the most important thing is to pack comfy clothing for your trip, like these women’s relaxed cargo pants from Dickies.
+I’ve learned that the most important thing is to pack comfy clothing for your trip.
+I love women’s relaxed cargo pants or yoga pants.
 Being uncomfortable during a long car ride is its own special form of torture.
+Other clothes that are essential are:

 Road trip snacks